sanketsans/GuessYT/README.md

 For the backend, I mostly used python as my main language.
 For the front-end, I used HTML, CSS and JS for the interactions.
 I also used Flask to connect and exchange the information from backend to front-end.

+# PS: You will need a powerful GPU to generate the diffusion model based images faster.
+Otherwise, it may take a while.
 ## Sample Results

 # MKBHD